bradcar/MicroPython_BMPxxx/README.md

 # Micropython bmp58x driver
-MicroPython Driver for the Bosch ~~BMP585~~ (to test Nov 2024), BMP581, and BMP390 pressure sensors using I2C
+MicroPython Driver for the Bosch ~~BMP585~~ (to test Nov 2024), BMP581, and BMP390 pressure sensors using I2C.
+It has the ability to adjust sea level pressure and/or the sensors altitude at a known elevation for accurate future tracking.

 ## Micropython bmp58x driver
 Code includes: